-The Alumni Engagement Events were not physically held during fiscal years 2021 and 2020; however, virtual events were held with the intention of engaging interest of the Organization's alumni.
-Revenue was generated by donations.
+The Alumni Engagement Events were not physically held during 2022 and 2021; however, virtual events were held with the intention of engaging interest of the Organization's alumni as well as a retirement event for specific personnel.
+There was no revenue generated in 2022 whereas in 2021 revenue was generated by donations.